rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 Here is the link of the question:  https://www.facebook.com/groups/jugbd/permalink/821539027892784/

 After digging and studying a little and also from the comments of the answer in the facebook, I've got my answer.
-I'm going to explain everything I understand,  so it might be a big post.
+I'm going to explain everything I understand here,  so it might be a big post.

 We all know that a computer memory is just a long sequence of byte.
 There aren't really any floating point numbers, integer or strings.
 They are just plain and simple bytes.
 A whole lot of bytes.
 We use language like `C` to work on those bytes.
 The langauge imposes some structure or way out to work on those bytes.